do-/ludi/BUILD.md

 All installation specific files are located in the `.local` directory.

-1. Copy `build.properties.sample` as `build.properties` and edit it.
+1. Copy `build.properties.sample` to `build.properties` and edit it.
 Some properties may appear senseless for your case: say `bin.v8cgi` if you don't use v8cgi.